-If you are working with Disability Resources, please have the DRC email the instructor your accommodation letter during the first week of the semester.
-Once received, we will be able to make a plan for your success in our class.
+If you are working with Disability Resources, please have the DRC email us your accommodation letter during the first two weeks of the semester.
+Once received, we will be able to coordinate a plan for your success in our class.